Published : May 27, 2019

 Derivatives market in India has a history dating back in 1875.
 The Bombay Cotton Trading Association started future trading in this year.
 History suggests that by 1900 India became one of the world’s largest futures trading industry.

 However after independence, in 1952, the government of India officially put a ban on cash settlement and options trading.
 This ban on commodities future trading was uplift in the year 2000.
 The creation of National Electronics Commodity Exchange made it possible.

 In 1993, the National stocks Exchange, an electronics based trading exchange came into existence.
-The Bombay stock exchange was already fully functional since over 100 years then.
+The Bombay stock exchange was already fully functional for over 100 years then.

 Over the BSE, forward trading was there in the form of Badla trading, but formally derivatives trading kicked started in its present form after 2001 only.
 The NSE started trading in CNX Nifty index futures on June 12, 2000, based on CNX Nifty 50 index

 Let us understand the various types of derivatives instruments with the help of examples.
 The main instruments for derivatives trading in India are future contracts, options contracts, swaps and etc. These instruments are originally meant for hedging purpose.
 However, their use for speculation can’t be ruled out.